manepullavamsi/Tracking-issues/README.md

 - [ ] Java Native methods like making call to C or C++ lanaguage
 - [ ] Need to check how Java is doing vrify our code to check for any malware like anything
 - [ ] ISAM AND LDAIF Need to know
+- [ ] Logging and tracing concept to understand how Correlation id is forming